villeverkkonen/openrsc-exp-tracker/README.md

 ### Steps to run locally:
 1. Docker needs to be installed
-2. Run `docker-compose build && docker-compose up` in project root
+2. Run `./start.sh` in project root
 3. Open `localhost:9000` from your browser (first load takes about 20 seconds per player)

 ### Running without Docker:
+Work in progress, does not work at the moment
 1. From project root `cd client`
 2. `npm i`
 3. `npm run build`